puppetlabs/design-system/packages/react-components/source/react/library/tag/Tag.md

   </div>
 </div>;
 ```
-### Filter Tag
+### Tag Filter

-Creates a list of tags from a menu of searchable options.
+Creates a list of tags from a menu of searchable / filterable options.
 Options will be grouped together based on the `group` property.
-Options without a group are displayed on their own.
+Options without a group are displayed without a group header.

 ```jsx
 import React from 'react';